Idaho and Montana Grant Program

 We support Rural Education, Rural Human/Social Services, Rural Conservation and Preservation, Rural Health, and Rural Arts and Humanities projects.
 Read our Overall Guidelines.

 In its Idaho and Montana Grant Program, The Steele-Reese Foundation makes grants only to federally tax-exempt entities for work in rural Idaho and Montana communities, and in Native nations with whom we share this geography.
-We encourage potential applicants to review the What We Fund section, the , and to contact Linda Tracy, Western Director, to discuss your proposal before submitting a Letter of Inquiry for the Foundation’s consideration.
-We offer three half-hour information sessions via Zoom on January 4, 9 and 10, 2023 to review the LOI form and answer your questions.
-Please download the 2023 Letter of Inquiry Information Packet for date, time and Zoom link details.
+We encourage potential applicants to review the What We Fund section, the , and to contact Linda Tracy, Western Director, to discuss your proposal before submitting a Letter of Inquiry (LOI) for the Foundation’s consideration.
+We welcome you to our half-hour open house information sessions via Zoom on December 18, 2023, January 8 or January 11, 2024 to answer your questions about the LOI and the grant cycle.
+Please download the 2024 Letter of Inquiry Information Packet for date, time and Zoom link details.

 The Foundation will only consider requests that benefit rural communities in Idaho, Montana, and in Native nations with whom we share this geography.
 We will not consider requests for work benefiting urban or suburban areas, or those more rural areas immediately adjacent, or in close proximity, to an urbanized area.
 In Idaho, urban areas include the Boise-Nampa Metropolitan Statistical Area, Idaho Falls, Pocatello, Coeur d’Alene, Twin Falls, Lewiston, Post Falls, Rexburg, Moscow, and their suburbs.
 In Montana, urban areas include Billings, Missoula, Great Falls, Bozeman, Butte, Helena, Kalispell, and their suburbs.